KanoComputing/kano-api-client/README.md

 account.login('me', 'my-password').then(session => console.log(session));
 ```

-You can share options across clients by gicing another client to the contructor:
+You can share options across clients by giving another client to the contructor:

 ```js
 import { AccountClient, UserClient } from '@kano/api-client/index.js';